High-Quality Entity Segmentation and Grounding: The ESG Pipeline

 For $f_{\Upsilon}$, we find that existing lightweight structures, such as MobileNet~\cite{sandler2019mobilenetv2} and Swin-Tiny~\cite{liu2021swin}, designed for image classification, can effectively encode the colormap.
-The reason behind this lies in the explicit boundaries among entities in color blocks, providing our framework with a robust shape priority.
-This design eliminates the need for high-resolution images for pixel-level prediction, thereby allowing the usage of a CLIP~\cite{radford2021learning} visual backbone with low-resolution images.
+This is because the entities represented by different colors have explicit boundaries, which provide our framework with a robust shape priority.
+This design eliminates the need of high-resolution images for pixel-level prediction, thereby allowing the usage of a CLIP~\cite{radford2021learning} visual backbone with low-resolution images.

-\paragraph{Image Encoder.} We use a CLIP vision encoder in the ViT structure.
-Following the image size used in training CLIP, our image input maintains its original pre-trained resolution (e.g., 224 and 336),
+\textbf{Image Encoder.} We use a CLIP vision encoder in the ViT structure.
+Similar to prior work, our image input maintains its original pre-trained resolution (\eg, 224$\times$224 and 336$\times$336),